Borrowing base facilities and warehouse financing

 Borrowing base facilities

-Borrowing base facilities are working capital credit facilities which are secured in full by current assets (usually trading receivables, inventory (ie goods in storage or in transit), cash and contractual rights) of the borrower and/or other security providers.
+Borrowing base facilities ('BB Facilities') are a type of trade finance.
+They are working capital credit facilities designed to provide short term liquidity by way of advances or the issue of trade instruments ('Instruments') such as letters of credit or demand guarantees.
+They are secured in full by current assets (usually trading receivables, inventory (ie goods in storage or in transit), cash and contractual rights) of the borrower and/or other security providers.
+To that end, the amount of capital available to the borrower at any moment is directly linked to the value of the assets providing security to the lender(s).

-Borrowing base facilities are generally provided to trading companies on a revolving basis for the purposes of purchasing, storing, transporting and selling prescribed commodities.
+BB Facilities are generally provided to trading companies on a revolving basis for the purposes of purchasing,

 To view the latest version of this document and thousands of others like it, sign-in with LexisNexis or register for a free trial.